EMBRYOPSIDA Pirani & Prado

 Raphiostylis, with its unilacunar nodes, shows associated variation in other wood anatomical fearures (Lens et al. 2008a) - see the characterization above.
 Calatola has the Cordia growth pattern in which the apex of the stem aborts, some branches are plagiotropic, while one becomes orthotropic and forms the renewal shoot.

-There is considerable variation in anther and gynoecial morphology.
+There is considerable variation in anther and gynoecial morphology (see also Kong et al. 2018).
 Metteniusa, very distinctive with its long, locellate anthers, is in a clade whose members also tend to have long anthers (Sleumer 1942a).
 For the floral morphology of Metteniusa, see González and Rudall (2010) and for that of Emmotum see Endress and Rapini (2014), also the discussion on the Icacinales page.

 Previous Relationships.
 A monotypic Metteniusales were placed immediately after a highly heterogeneous Icacinales by Takhtajan (1997); Metteniusa was not mentioned by Cronquist (1981).
 For other genera often associated with Metteniusaceae in the past, see Aquifoliales (as Cardiopteridaceae and Stemonuraceae), Apiales (as Pennantiaceae), and Icacinales (as Icacinaceae).